 3.14.
-The purpose of obtaining geological and geophysical data on a regional scale is to provide knowledge of the general geodynamic setting of the region and the current tectonic regime, as well as to identify and characterize those geological features that might influence or relate to the seismic hazard at the site.
+The purpose of obtaining geological and geophysical data on a regional scale is to provide knowledge of the general geodynamic setting of the region and the current tectonic regime, as well as to identify and characterize those geological features of the lithology, geomorphology, stratigraphy, faulting etc., that might influence or relate to the seismic hazard at the site.

 3.15.
 Thus, the extent of the geographical area of interest at a regional scale should be defined in accordance with the recommendations provided in para.
 3.4, and by considering the potential sources of all hazards generated by earthquakes that might affect the safety of the nuclear installation(s) at the selected site.
-The size of the region to be investigated for assessing vibratory ground motion hazards should be large enough to incorporate all seismogenic sources that could affect the nuclear installation: the extent of this region is typically a few hundred kilometres in radius, or in keeping with national requirements of Member States.
+The size of the region to be investigated for assessing vibratory ground motion hazards should be large enough to incorporate all seismogenic sources that could affect the nuclear installation: the extent of this region is typically a few hundred kilometres in radius, or in keeping with national requirements of States.

 3.16.
-Existing data from any type of published and unpublished geological and geophysical sources (e.g. literature data, country scale data, remote sensing data, data derived from existing galleries, road cuts, geophysical surveys or geotechnical characteristics) should be searched and, if necessary confirmed, by direct observation through geological field reconnaissance visits.
+Existing data from any type of published and unpublished geological and geophysical sources (e.g. literature data, country scale data, remote sensing data, data derived from existing galleries, road cuts, geophysical surveys, or geotechnical characteristics) should be searched and, if necessary confirmed, by direct observation through geological field reconnaissance visits.

 3.17.
-Where existing data are inadequate to characterize the identified potential geological features relevant to the seismic hazard at the site, and which are identified in the defined region in terms of location, extent and rate of ongoing deformation, a sensitivity analysis should be performed.
-As result, it may be necessary to verify, first, and complete, later if necessary, the database at a regional scale by acquiring new geological and geophysical data of sufficient detail as is necessary for the geological and geophysical investigations to be conducted in the near region.
+Where existing data are incomplete to properly characterize the identified potential geological features relevant to the seismic hazard at the site, further investigations should be considered and, if required, an interpretation of this data should be performed based on reasonable/defensible hypotheses.
+As result, it may be necessary to verify first, and complete later if necessary, the database at a regional scale by acquiring new geological and geophysical data of sufficient detail as is necessary for the geological and geophysical investigations to be conducted in the near region.
 If needed, identification and analysis of geological and geomorphological evidence (i.e. palaeoseismology, see para.
-3.10) of prehistoric and historic earthquakes should also be performed for this purpose.
+3.11) of prehistoric and historic earthquakes, including geodynamic investigations should also be performed for this purpose.

 3.18.
 The data collected at regional scale should have a resolution necessary to reveal any features considered to be significant for the analysis of seismic hazard, with appropriate cross sections.
+The collected data and the obtained results should have a resolution consistent with maps at the appropriate scale.
 The data should be organized in the project geographical information system within the layer of regional scale information and a summary report should be prepared to describe the studies and investigations performed and results obtained, particularly, in relation to the seismogenic structures identified during this stage of the studies.